 Songbirds use their songs and calls to communicate in social and reproductive contexts.
 They learn to make these sounds through a process of vocal imitation that has much in common with human speech acquisition.
 Very few animals are capable of this form of behavioral learning.
 It involves auditory discrimination, auditory memory and sensorimotor learning.
 We can study the brain mechanisms of each of these processes, because the relevant brain pathways have been identified in songbirds.
 Experiments in the laboratory involve a range of techniques from behavioral observations and sound processing to neurophysiology and neuroanatomy.
 Opportunities exist for interested students to participate in ongoing projects if they can make a significant time commitment.

 Study of schizophrenia and Parkinson's disease using animal models.
 Assessment of the neurochemical and behavioral deficits following the administration of psychomotor stimulants.

 Behavioral Neuroscience Laboratory

-In my laboratory we study neural mechanisms of cocaine addiction, binge eating, reward, and motor skill learning in the mesolimbic and nigrostriatal dopamine systems in rat models of behaviors involving dopamine transmission.
+In my laboratory we study neural mechanisms of cocaine and opiate addiction, binge eating, reward, and motor skill learning in the mesolimbic and nigrostriatal dopamine systems in rat models of behaviors involving dopamine transmission.
 We analyze behavioral measures and activity of single neurons in conjunction with the animal's affective state measured via ultrasonic vocalizations (USVs) that rats emit.
 One USV frequency range signals positive affect, whereas another signals negative affect.
 USVs provide new insights into what rats are experiencing, sometimes surprisingly at odds with what experimenters presume.